 The Resilience Project is a series of workshops aiming to equip UChicago students with the tools they need to resist discouragement and manage stress better so they can achieve their goals.
 Led by Dr. Alex Lickerman, you will craft a personal mission statement, set goals, and learn how to make positivity a habit.
-This series of two to three 90-minute workshops per quarter is free to any interested student.
+This series of three 90-minute workshops per quarter is free to any interested student.

 SIGN UP by emailing email@example.com.

 Managing Expectations: Learn to form realistic expectations about goal difficulty by talking and gathering data from others.
 Use this data to develop an expectation that immunizes you against discouragement.